Step 2: Get Your Blog Online – Domain Name and Hosting

 The page will look like this:

-Once you’re there, click that beautiful green button that says “Get Started”.
+Once you’re there, click that beautiful blue button that says “Get Started”.

 On the next page, you’ll see the following web hosting plan options to choose from: